 The Colorado Association of Private Schools had its beginning over several meetings with private school leaders from across the state of Colorado.
 Currently in the formation stages, CAPS is encouraging schools and associations to become members.

-CAPS will seek to become an affiliate of the Council for American Private Education (CAPE).
-As an affiliate of the CAPE, CAPS will support the development of close, professional relationships and will foster open communication and trust among various public and private educational institutions, including the Colorado Department of Education and the US Department of Education.
+CAPS is an affiliate of the Council for American Private Education (CAPE).
+As an affiliate of CAPE, CAPS will support the development of close, professional relationships and will foster open communication and trust among various public and private educational institutions, including the Colorado Department of Education and the US Department of Education.

 CAPS membership is open to all private